-E-invoicing in India became obligatory over the course of several stages.
-First, it was introduced in October 2020 for companies with a combined annual turnover exceeding INR 500 crore.
-Then, starting from January 1 2021, it was the turn of any businesses with turnover more than INR 100 Crore.
-On 1 April 2021, the obligation was extended to companies with an annual turnover exceeding INR 20 crore, and then in 2022 for taxpayers with a turnover of more than INR 10 crore.
+Mandatory e-invoicing is being rolled out in India in stages.
+In October 2020, it became mandatory for companies with a combined annual turnover exceeding INR 500 crore.
+Then, starting from January 1 2021, it was the turn of companies with a turnover of more than INR 100.
+On April 1 2021, the obligation was extended to companies with an annual turnover exceeding INR 20 crore, and then in 2022 for taxpayers with a turnover of more than INR 10 crore.

 In India, the CTC model was implemented based on the mandatory infrastructure of the invoice registration portal (IRP).
-All companies based or with branches in India are required to create e-invoices using their own systems and send them electronically to the Indian Registration Portal in JSON format for validation.
-All invoices get an Invoice Reference Number (IRN) and QR code from which all invoice details can be read.
+All companies based or with branches in India are required to create e-invoices using their own systems, and submit them electronically to the Indian registration portal in JSON format for approval.
+All invoices receive an invoice reference number (IRN) and a QR code from which all invoice details can be read.
 The IRN is issued after a valid invoice has been approved, and invoices without an IRN are considered invalid.
-If this approval process is successful, invoices with digital signatures are sent to the GST System.
-The company will then receive proof that the invoice has been registered, and the approved invoice will be available for the seller and buyer on the GST portal.
+If this approval process is successful, digitally signed invoices are uploaded to the GST System.
+The company then receives proof of invoice registration and the approved invoice is available to the seller and buyer on the GST portal.

 The only method for ensuring the integrity and authenticity of e-invoices envisaged by legislation is to apply a digital signature in line with the Indian IT Act.